PrunesLand/PrunesLand/README.md

 ### Hi i'm Pranaya :wave:

-I'm a self-taught React Developer who is experienced in building Web Applications and Mobile Applications using React and React-Native.
+I'm a React Developer who is experienced in building Web Applications and Mobile Applications using React and React-Native.

 I'm keen on working collaboratively.
 [Email me](mailto:pranarg.business@gmail.com) if you're interested in working together :handshake: